knikolov2004/MSIA-D3Course/README.md

 ---
 ## About the Instructor

 Mollie Pettit is a Senior Data Visualization Engineer with Netflix.
 Utilizes React, d3.js, human-centered design / design thinking.
 Previously worked as data viz freelancer (ACLU, G2, etc), d3.js instructor (Metis, Northwestern), and data scientist (Datascope Analytics).
-Shortlisted for Information is Beautiful Award in Humanitarian category, 2019.
+Founding member and Events Director of the [Data Visualization Society](https://www.datavisualizationsociety.com/).
+Shortlisted for Information is Beautiful Award in Humanitarian category for [IllinoisTrafficStops.com](https://illinoistrafficstops.com/), 2019.
 For fun: swing / blues / fusion dancing, bicycling.
 Misses Chicago immensely, but also thinks the bay area is pretty darn cool.

 ---
 ## Schedule